Pylons/pyramid/docs/style-guide.rst

 Code may be displayed in blocks or inline.
 You can include blocks of code from other source files.
 Blocks of code should use syntax highlighting.

-.. seealso:: See also the Sphinx documentation for :ref:`Showing code examples <sphinx:code-examples>`.
+.. seealso:: See also the Sphinx documentation for :ref:`code-examples`.

 .. _style-guide-syntax-highlighting: